needle-mirror/com.unity.xr.openxr/Documentation~/features/compositionlayers.md

 The OpenXR Composition Layers feature provides support for rendering high quality images on layer types, such as cylinder, equirect, cube, and more, on platforms like the Quest headsets.
 This functionality allows developers to manage visual layers in a flexible, performant way, tailored for XR applications.

+The OpenXR Plug-in serves as a provider implementation for the composition layers interface defined by the [XR Composition Layers](https://docs.unity3d.com/Packages/com.unity.xr.compositionlayers@latest) package, enabling Unity to create and submit OpenXR composition layers through a unified API.

-Refer to the [Composition Layers](https://docs.unity3d.com/Packages/com.unity.xr.compositionlayers@latest) documentation for information about using composition layers in a scene.
+Refer to the XR Composition Layers documentation for information about using composition layers in a scene.

 ## Installation
 To use this feature, install the [Composition Layers package](https://docs.unity3d.com/Packages/com.unity.xr.compositionlayers@1.0/manual/index.html).
 Follow the steps in the package documentation for installation details.